clarencesubia/dns_enumeration_tool/README.txt

 # dns-enumeration-tool
-Enumerate DNS records using Python
+Enumerate DNS records using Python.
+Run the script in powershell or command prompt.

 # Created by: Clarence Subia
 # Creation date: 01/29/2022